 The 1939 art deco Hotel Shangri-la is an elegant oasis just a short walk from The Santa Monica Promenade and Santa Monica Pier.
-The hotel's chic, minimalist rooms (some with ocean views), feature period fixtures, hardwood floors, and marble baths.
+The hotel's chic, minimalist rooms (some with ocean views) feature period fixtures, hardwood floors, and marble baths.

-The hotel's restaurant features a popular New American menu, with an emphasis on farm to table fare.
-The Georgian's indoor/outdoor rooftop bar, which serves light bites, is a favorite sunset spot for visitors and locals alike.
+The hotel's restaurant features a popular New American menu, emphasizing farm-to-table fare.
+The Georgian's indoor/outdoor rooftop bar, which serves light bites, is a favorite sunset spot for visitors and locals.

 The courtyard pool has private cabanas, and there is a poolside spa offering massages, facials, and meditation classes.
-Read more about the Hotel Shangri-la here.
+More about the Hotel Shangri-la here.

 The Huntley's elegant rooms feature glamorous touches such as tufted headboards and designer toiletries.
 Sophisticated suites add soaking tubs and living rooms with leather chairs or pull-out sofas.

-Loews Santa Monica Beach hotel is a 7-minute walk from the Santa Monica Pier and Third Street Promenade.
+Loews Santa Monica Beach is a 7-minute walk from the Santa Monica Pier and Third Street Promenade.

 The hotel features modern rooms with fresh color schemes; all have step-out balconies, some with ocean views.
 Upgraded rooms add poolside cabanas and patios with fire pits.
 Luxe suites offer living rooms; most have furnished patios or balconies.

-There's also a heated outdoor pool and a hot tub, plus a chic spa with oxygen treatments and a fitness room.
-Read more about Loews Santa Monica Beach Hotel here.
+There's also a heated outdoor pool, hot tub, chic spa with oxygen treatments, and fitness room.
+More about Loews Santa Monica Beach Hotel here.

 This elegant, cottage-style resort with grey shingled siding, flower-covered trellises, and cabana-striped awnings channels Cape Cod in all its glory.

 Shutters on the Beach is set along Santa Monica State Beach, a short walk from the Santa Monica Pier and the shops and restaurants of the Third Street Promenade.